hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/76__Dominik_Wujastyk.md

 > Fest film?
 >

-​None of this matters, since people will buy MLBD's Mein Kampf on the basis of their advertisements, and the advertisements have not been unequivocal about what is being sold.
+None of this matters, since people will buy MLBD's Mein Kampf on the basis of their advertisements, and the advertisements have not been unequivocal about what is being sold.